All Episodes

 We'll see in the days to come.

-And I think honest Americans, he pointed out since the day he came down that golden escalator at Trump Tower, before he was even sworn in, the radical left Democrats, the enemy of hard working men and women of this country have been engaged in a witch hunt to destroy the Make America Great Again movement.
+And I think honest Americans, he pointed out, since the day he came down that golden escalator at Trump Tower, before he was even sworn in, the radical left Democrats, the enemy of hardworking men and women of this country, have been engaged in a witch hunt to destroy the Make America Great Again movement.

-No, we've had we the FAI interfered in 2016, right?
+No, we've had the FBI interfered in 2016, right?

-They couldn't pay Christopher Steele, but they still used the dirty dossier to get the FISA application that Comey signed three three of the four.
+They couldn't pay Christopher Steele, but they still used the dirty dossier to get the FISA application that Comey signed three of the four.

-They couldn't have any verification, says verified.
+They couldn't have any verification.

 It was unverifiable.